noa-beyond/eoProcessors/noa-harvester/README.md

 `DB_PORT`
 `DB_NAME`

-Moreover, Harvester will query the db to get the UUID (to query based on the input uuid) and Title of the product to be downloaded (it does not query CDSE for metadata - it only downloads).
+Moreover, Harvester will query the db to get the UUID of the Product to be downloaded, and Title (it does not query CDSE for metadata - it only downloads).
 So make sure that a postgres with a table named "Products", includes at least a `uuid` field and a `name` field.

 ## Examples